carpentries-incubator/jekyll-pages-novice/_episodes/introduction.md

 also keep a copy on your computer if needed) and that folder is using a version control software called [`git`][git] to track changes to the files.
-For our purposes we will mostly be ignoring the version control software, though it can be handy if you need to revert to old versions.
+For our purposes we will mostly be ignoring the version control software, though it can be handy if you need to revert to old versions (see [Software Carpentry - Version Control with Git][swc-git] for an introduction).
 In this lesson we will be working with this folder on the web to control the website we will be creating.